Youth Fèis (April)

-We have an amazing team of tutors at each of the three sites this Easter; and all info about workshops, venues, and booking can be found on the following tabs on this site.
+We have an amazing team of tutors at each of the three sites every Easter; and all information about workshops, venues, and booking can be found on the above tabs and on our booking site when booking goes live.

 PRICES & BOOKING